utahCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Public officers such as the Governor, mayors, state attorney general, state treasurer, and Utah legislature members can also officiate wedding ceremonies.
 After marriage, the officiant signs the marriage certificate and files it alongside the license at the county clerk’s office, where the original license was issued.

-Who can obtain Marriage Records in Utah?
+Who Can Obtain Marriage Records in Utah?

 The age of a Utah marriage record determines who can access it.
 Generally, Utah marriage records older than 75 years are considered public and can be accessed by almost anyone.
 Requesters can obtain copies of such records without meeting any special eligibility requirements.
 In contrast, records created within the last 75 years are classified as vital records, meaning they can only be accessed by a smaller group of eligible persons.
 These include: